nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to list persons
+1. User requests to list persons.
-2. EstateEase shows a list of persons
+2. EstateEase shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. EstateEase deletes the person
+4. EstateEase deletes the person.

     Use case ends.